 By Xincheng, Italy

 Almighty God says, “It is through the process of doing his duty that man is gradually changed, and it is through this process that he demonstrates his loyalty.
 As such, the more you are able to do your duty, the more truth you shall receive, and the more real your expression shall become.
 Those who merely go through the motions in doing their duty and do not seek the truth shall be eliminated in the end, for such people do not do their duty in the practice of truth, and do not practice truth in the fulfillment of their duty.
 They are those who remain unchanged and will be cursed.
 Not only are their expressions impure, but everything they express is wicked” (“The Difference Between the Ministry of God Incarnate and the Duty of Man” in The Word Appears in the Flesh).
 “Putting your heart into your duty and being able to take responsibility require you to suffer and to pay a price—it is not enough simply to talk about it.
 If you do not put your heart into your duty, instead wanting always to exert physical effort, then your duty will certainly not be done well.
 You will simply go through the motions and nothing more, and you will not know how well you have done your duty.
 If you put your heart into it, you will gradually come to understand the truth; if you do not, then you will not.
 When you put your heart into performing your duty and pursuing the truth, you then become gradually able to understand God’s will, to discover your own corruption and deficiencies, and to master all your various states.
-If you do not use your heart to examine yourself, and focus only on making external efforts, then you will be unable to discover the different states that arise in your heart and all the reactions you have to different external environments; if you do not use your heart to examine yourself, then it will be hard for you to resolve the issues in your heart” (“Only by Being Honest Can One Live Out a True Human Likeness” in Records of Christ’s Talks).
-From God’s words we can see that we have to be attentive, responsible and seek the truth to fulfill our duty.
-I was careless in the past.
+If you do not use your heart to examine yourself, and focus only on making external efforts, then you will be unable to discover the different states that arise in your heart and all the reactions you have to different external environments; if you do not use your heart to examine yourself, then it will be hard for you to resolve the issues in your heart” (“Only by Being Honest Can One Live Out a True Human Likeness” in Records of Talks of Christ of the Last Days).
+God’s words show us that we have to be attentive, responsible and seek the truth to fulfill our duty.
+I used to be a person who was careless.
 I didn’t put much effort into anything.
 It was the same in the house of God.
 I wasn’t trying for the best results in my duty.
 Whenever I encountered something complex that required hard work, I was careless and irresponsible so I was always making mistakes in my duty.
 Later on I came to understand a little about my own corrupt disposition from God’s words and how to fulfill my duty to meet God’s will, then I could perform my duty responsibly and steadily.

 My duty at the time was checking translations into Italian.
 I was diligent at first and willing to resolve any difficulties that came up.
 But as time went by, I was faced with a backlog of documents and began to get a bit uneasy, especially when I saw documents with notes in all sorts of colors and masses of periods, commas and other punctuation marks.
 Every single one had to be checked for formatting and placement.
 I got restless.
 I thought, “How much thought will I have to put into this?
 It’s too much effort.”
 Then I wouldn’t want to check them so diligently anymore, but would just look them over and make sure they were more or less correct.
 Sometimes I needed to quiet my mind and really think about whether the translation was accurate, but when I saw a complex sentence structure, I’d make these selfish calculations: “It takes so much effort to deliberate and research every word, and if I come up empty-handed, won’t that be a waste of energy?
 Forget it, I’ll leave it to someone else for them to take care of.”
 And just like that, I was carelessly going through the motions in my duty.